Carbohydrates : Classification and its Basics

 Classification of Carbohydrates

-The carbohydrates is divided into three major classes depending on the number of simple sugar units present in their molecule.
+The carbohydrates are divided into three major classes depending on the number of simple sugar units present in their molecule.
 In other words, the basis of classification of carbohydrates will be the number of simple sugar molecules produced on hydrolysis.
 The molecules so obtained may be of the same or different sugars.

 1. Monosaccharides